dyerjesse/ginkgolab/README.md

 $ fitfile = FitFile('./data/*YOURFILENAME*.fit')

-Run t.py using python 2 from the tools directory
+Run t.py and dump the file to a JSON using :

-$ python2 t.py
+$ python2 t.py > "YOUROURFILE.json"

 Enter the ginkgolab.
 cd ginkgolab/app